 Public safety agencies across the country offered their support and, in an act of global defiance against terrorism, athletes from around the world boarded planes bound for Salt Lake City.
 As a result, the 2002 Winter Olympic Games went forward and will be remembered as the year the world was reunited in peace.

 With that in mind, we would encourage America's athletes and their fans to be mindful of their security, but not afraid to participate.
-If ever the world needed a model for coexistence, now is the time and Sochi is the place.

 Those who waited in long security lines at the Olympic venues in 2002 will remember the tender sympathies offered to us by foreign visitors and the deep respect accorded to public safety workers in gratitude for their service.
 Yes, there were spectacular athletic achievements, but as important was the sense of being part of a global village.